Notes

 - He seizes a 2x4-sized log covered in spore-weeping Mammillum mushrooms and wields it ferociously against invaders.

 - If forced to flee, he cries “no, no, I am too close!” and runs upstairs.
-Whether or not he escapes, add him to the encounter table.
+Add him to the encounter table—even if he dies.

 Dieter carries a stained yellow envelope containing a note and a torn-out yellow logbook page (logbook passage 1.)